 Where to Go

-Burton Island State Park, accessible by boat or ferry, offers fishing opportunities and provides complimentary fishing equipment through the REEL FUN loaner program.
+Burton Island State Park, accessible by boat or ferry, and offers many fishing opportunities.
 Even children that struggle with casting can catch fish by dropping a baited hook from the floating docks in the marina.
 But if you fish from the docks, remember boats have the right-of-way.

 The state park also offers camp sites, a swimming beach, and hiking trails.
 A fee is required to access the state park.
 More info on Burton Island State Park can be found here.

 Lake Champlain has a diverse fish community, and many of its species can be caught around Burton Island.
 You will be most likely to encounter largemouth and smallmouth bass, rock bass, pumpkinseed sunfish, bluegill, yellow perch, northern pike, and chain pickerel.